 Experts with the Esophageal Cancer Program at Johns Hopkins Kimmel Cancer Center treat more esophageal cancer patients than any other local medical center.
 Our researchers are covering new ground in the treatment of all types of cancer, including esophageal cancer.
 The staff at Johns Hopkins are experts, in many cases nationally and internationally known, in esophageal cancer and how to treat it.
 The Johns Hopkins Cancer Surgery Second Opinion Program offers people recently diagnosed with esophageal or gastric cancer the ability to consult with some of the leading experts in cancer surgery.

 There are a variety of national support groups for both esophageal and stomach cancer survivors.
 The Esophageal Cancer Awareness Association's website has information and resources about esophageal cancer, including a section for survivors.
 The Esophageal Cancer Action Network,, founded by a Johns Hopkins patient and his family, provides support and resources for esophageal cancer patients, caregivers and survivors.

 No Stomach for Cancer provides information and support for stomach cancer patients and their caregivers.
-Can’t Stomach Cancer is a nonprofit organization dedicated to advancing funding for stomach cancer research, providing education and support for patients and their families, and creating awareness about the disease.
-The organization’s website features survivor stories, and offers a toll-free hotline to assist patients and their families.
+Debbie's Dream Foundation: Curing Stomach Cancer, is a 501(c)(3) non-profit organization dedicated to raising awareness about stomach cancer, advancing funding for research, and providing education and support internationally to patients, families, and caregivers.
+DDF seeks as its ultimate goal to make the cure for stomach cancer a reality.